Setting property groups

 MVS property groups using Zowe profiles

-If you have Zowe™ CLI or Zowe Explorer configured on your development machine, libraries items of type mvs try's to resolve copybooks referenced in COBOL programs using your Zowe RSE or z/OSMF service profiles.
-We cover the details for how to define such profiles in Setting up integrations to interact with z/OS.
+If Zowe™ CLI or Zowe Explorer is configured on the development machine, libraries items of type mvs attempt to resolve copybooks referenced in COBOL programs by using Zowe RSE or z/OSMF service profiles.
+For details on defining these profiles, refer to Setting up integrations to interact with z/OS.

-Once you have created such a profile that has direct access to the MVS data sets listed in the property groups, the COBOL editor try's to look for copybooks in the syslib and library locations provided.
-During MVS remote file resolving, IBM Z® Open Editor employs an MVS connection test that validates the authentication method being used (Figure 1).
-If a JWT is not located in the service profile or base profile, then basic authentication with username and password is attempted.
-Z Open Editor does not attempt to resolve remote files until a connection test passes.
+After you have created a profile that provides direct access to the MVS data sets listed in the property groups, the COBOL editor searches for copybooks in the syslib and library locations specified.
+During MVS remote file resolving, IBM Z® Open Editor performs an MVS connection test to validate the authentication method in use (Figure 1).
+If a JWT is not present in the service profile or base profile, the editor attempts basic authentication using a username and password.
+Z Open Editor does not attempt to resolve remote files until the connection test passes.

 Figure 1: MVS connection test flow chart